Creating a Code Signing Certificate using the Key Storage Provider

 Advantages of YubiHSM 2:

-The YubiHSM 2 is appealing to organizations seeking robust security measures and reliable key management solutions in their cryptographic operations.
+The YubiHSM 2 appeals to organizations seeking robust security measures and reliable key management solutions in their cryptographic operations.

 Step 1: Configuring the Key Storage Provider